During business hours (M-F, 8:30am-5:00pm), call us at (513) 556-0648 to schedule a free appointment with a counselor.

 Learn effective strategies for a compassionate way to view yourself and others that improves mood, reduces stress, and builds healthy relationships.

-An 8 week CAPS therapy group using SoulCollage®, a collaging process where you make a personal deck of cards, one card at a time.
+An 8-week CAPS therapy group using SoulCollage®, a collaging process where you make a personal deck of cards, one card at a time.

 Clients will make collaged cards, arranging self-selected images to represent aspects of themselves and their lives.
 This allows clients to access their intuition and imagination by entering into a Gestalt process, dialoguing with a card, using their own voice to discover the card’s narrative and its meaning for them in their lives.

 Want to learn more about yourself, how to build healthy and fulfilling relationships, while trying new ways of connecting with others?
-This group provides the opportunity to gain better understanding of yourself, share personal experiences, and receive support and feedback.
+This group provides the opportunity to gain a better understanding of yourself, share personal experiences, and receive support and feedback.

-Community Wellness Groups Spring 2024
+Community Wellness Groups Fall 2024

 Community Wellness Groups are open to all UC Students.
 Community Wellness Groups are not therapy groups and focus on skill-building, psychoeducation, and fostering connections and inclusion with students who hold similar identities and/or share similar experiences within the University of Cincinnati.
 Students can drop-in as needed throughout the semester with no commitment to attend every week.